Evangelical Lutheran Mission Diocese of Finland: Background

 The Mission Diocese was founded by the 22 congregations of the Luther Foundation Finland and three other Lutheran congregations in 2013.
 The Luther Foundation had been established in 1999, starting to celebrate the Divine Service on one location in Helsinki in 2000.
 By 2004, the Luther Foundation had become a supporting member of the Swedish Mission Province.
 Bishop Matti Väisänen had been consecrated in 2010 in order to serve the congregations in Finland, which soon led to his being defrocked by the ELCF whose pastor he was.
 In 2012, the ELCF archbishop expressed his wish that the Luther Foundation establish its own church body.
 The founding of the Ev.
 Luth.
 Mission Diocese of Finland in 2013 marked independence from the Mission Province of Sweden, although contacts remained close.
 The ELCF continued to defrock its pastors now serving in the Mission Diocese: Bishop Risto Soramies was defrocked on 9 October 2013 and Dean Juhana Pohjola on 5 August 2014.
 On 8 April 2015, the Cathedral Chapter of the ELCF Archdiocese of Turku defrocked five ELCF pastors for breaking their ordination vows by serving in the Mission Diocese that the ELCF viewed a de facto different church body.

 The Mission Diocese was founded in response to the perceived secularisation and liberalisation of the Evangelical Lutheran Church of Finland and "to spread, maintain and renovate the true faith, to revive and strengthen Christian life and to implement Christian charity and diaconia" in Finland.
 According to the Mission Diocese, the ELCF had in many ways distanced itself from its doctrinal foundation, the Bible and the Lutheran Book of Concord.
 The Mission Diocese continues to serve those left "spiritually homeless" by the theological reforms in the ELCF.
 These comprise e.g. the acceptance of the ordination of women (1986), the exclusion of such men from ordination who will not co-operate liturgically with women pastors (2006) and the acceptance of same-sex relationships (2011).
 The Mission Diocese also reaches out to the unchurched and views the founding of Lutheran congregations as its principle in both domestic and foreign mission.

-By the end of 2016, the number of Mission Diocese congregations has grown to 32 congregations and 4 missions.
+By the end of 2024, the number of Mission Diocese congregations has grown to 50 congregations and 4 missions.

 Doctrine

 The Mission Diocese holds that "all teaching, practice and life should be tested, executed and guided by the word of God."
-The Mission Diocese recognises the Book of Concord as an accurate teaching of biblical doctrine.
+The Mission Diocese recognizes the Book of Concord as an accurate teaching of biblical doctrine.

 Congregations

-As of 2016 the Mission Diocese has 32 organised congregations.
-In addition to this, Mass is celebrated on four other locations.
+As of 2025 the Mission Diocese has 44 organised congregations.
+In addition to this, Mass is celebrated on six other locations.
 Each congregation is part of one of the seven districts.